Organizer, Black Church Coalition

 Please email your resume, answers to the questions below to: firstname.lastname@example.org

 In lieu of a traditional cover letter please answer the following questions:

 - Why are you applying for this job?
 (Suggested word limit: 200)

-- In the About this Role section of this job listing (see above) there is a list of bullet points under the heading “While not expected, a strong candidate might have one or more of the following…” Which of these bullet points do you believe you bring to the table?
-Please list them with a few words of explanation if that’s useful.
+- In the About this Role section of this job listing (see above) there is a list of bullet points under the heading “How will I know if I’m a good candidate…” Which of these bullet points do you believe you bring to the table?
+Please list examples of how you’ve demonstrated these characteristics with a few words of explanation if that’s useful.
 Note, where there is a list of different ways to meet the criteria of a single bullet point, please specify which one(s) you bring to the table.

 In addition, please be sure to include your last name and “Black Church Organizer” in the subject line of the email.

 Questions about this position or the application process can be sent to email@example.com.